jsbots/AutoFish/README.md

 As an alternative to filtering you can use a trader on your mammoth mount to sell all the junk items during the fishing.
 The bot will summon your mount, target your trader, interact with it by using interaction key in the game, unsummon the mount and go on fishing.

-Because of the novelty of the interaction key this feature is available only for Dragonflight.
+Because of the novelty of the interaction key this feature is available only for Retail.

 Depends on the mount the name of your trader might be different, so change the default value.